uvacw/CART/README.md

 ## Requirements

 CART is written in Python 3.6, and needs run in a server able to execute Python code (serving a Flask application with an https certificate) and host a MySQL database.
-The documentation [LINK TO DOCUMENTATION AT READTHEDOCS] demonstrates how to use Heroku (for the web server) and a database service (e.g., AWS RDS).
+The [documentation](https://cart.readthedocs.io/en/latest/) demonstrates how to use Heroku (for the web server) and a database service (e.g., AWS RDS).

 CART requires also access to two (free) API services:
 * [DialogFlow](https://dialogflow.com), for dialogue management